The Bachelorette (American TV series) season 10: Bachelor in Paradise

-Viall, Brett Melnick, Carl King, and Josh Murray returned for the third season of Bachelor in Paradise.
-King was eliminated during week 4.
-Melnick quit the show during week 5.
-Viall split from his partner, Jennifer Saviano, during week 6.
-Murray ended the season engaged to his partner, Amanda Stanton.
+Viall, Brett Melnick, Carl King, and Josh Murray returned for season 3 of Bachelor in Paradise.
+King was eliminated in week 4.
+Melnick quit the show in week 5.
+Viall split from Jennifer Saviano in week 6.
+Murray ended the season engaged to Amanda Stanton.

 Dancing with the Stars

 Soules competed in the twentieth season of Dancing with the Stars.
 He partnered with Witney Carson and finished in 5th place.

 Viall competed in the twenty-fourth season of Dancing With the Stars.
 He partnered with Peta Murgatroyd and finished in 7th place.